M-Pauley/zion-metal/01-Master_Node.md

 ### A Fresh Start

 Get started by installing Ubuntu Server v22.04 on the workstation.
 I'll call mine ZionNode00 since it will eventually be a control and worker node.
-If you haven't done this a hundred times in your life, use the googler and find an install guide or use [this one](https://ubuntu.com/download/server) and find everything you need.
+If you haven't done this a hundred times in your life, use the 🔎googler🔍 and find an install guide or use [this one](https://ubuntu.com/download/server) and find everything you need.

 > TIP: It would be a good idea to create your Github account and SSH keys so they can be imported during installation.

 As is in good practice, run `sudo apt update` followed by `sudo apt -y upgrade`.
 We should probably install git first `sudo apt install -y git`, and then clone the repo `git clone https://github.com/YourUserName/MyRepo-metal/` and `cd ./MyRepo-metal`.

+#### Dell Utils

 If you are running old, reclaimed Dell PowerEdge servers, I highly recommend installing any firmware updates and Dell utilities for your system.

 > Important Note: